 $\Rightarrow\Rightarrow Max Ch Count [a Time Period.../Call Pro$ file/2N-100 Directory Menu parameter]specifies the maximum number of channelsallowed a dynamic AIM call during a timeperiod (Time Period x...).
-It can have anyinteger value from1, the default, to the maximum number of channels supported by thesystem.
-The default value is1.
+It can have anyinteger value fromI, the default, to the maxMax Call Mins: The Max DS0 Mins and Max Call Mins Port Profile parameters limit usage of switched channels of calls even if aggregated with nailed-up channels.
+Although Multiband Plus disconnects the switched channels when either maximum is exceeded, any nailed-up channels remain connected.